-Their role, as either a Viewer or an Editor, determines whether they are a free or paid user of that product.
+Their seat type determines whether they are a free or paid user of that product:

-- Accounts with the Viewer or Viewer-restricted roles are free.
-Both of these roles can interact with files, but they can’t make any changes.
-If a Viewer performs an upgrade action, they automatically become a paid account.
-We recommend using the Viewer-restricted role to avoid adding unexpected paid seats to your billing account.
+- Accounts with viewer or viewer-restricted seats are free.
+People with these seats can interact with files, but they can’t make any changes.
+If someone with a viewer seat performs an upgrade action, they automatically switch to a paid seat.
+People with the viewer-restricted seat can't upgrade without approval from an admin.

-- Editors are paid accounts.
-People with the Editor role can edit any files they have permission to edit within their team or organization.
+- Accounts with a full seat are paid.
+People with a full seat can edit any files they have permission to edit within their team or organization.

 On a paid plan, you can have a mix of free and paid users.
 For example:

-- Person A has a Viewer role in both Figma design and FigJam.
+- Person A has a viewer seat in both Figma design and FigJam.
 They are a free user and won’t show up on your invoice.

-- Person B has an Editor role in Figma design and a Viewer role in FigJam.
+- Person B has a full seat in Figma design and a viewer seat in FigJam.
 You’ll only get charged a subscription fee for this person to use Figma design.

-- Person C has an Editor role in both Figma design and FigJam.
+- Person C has a full seat in both Figma design and FigJam.
 You’ll get charged a subscription fee for this person to use both products.

-can view permission to a file or team won't be able to make edits to the file or team until their permission changes to
+can view permission to a certain file won't be able to make edits to the file until their permission changes to

 How free users become paid users

-People with the free Viewer role can upgrade to the paid Editor role by performing one of the following actions:
+People with a free viewer seat can upgrade to a paid full seat by performing one of the following actions:

 - Move a file from their drafts to a team

-- Has their request to join a team as an Editor accepted by an admin
+- Requests to join a team or organization with a Full seat and the request is accepted by an admin

-- Join a team that doesn't have any Editors
+- Join a team that doesn't have any Full seats

 - Create a file within a team

-Note: An admin can downgrade their role to Viewer-restricted at any time.
+Note: An admin can downgrade someone to a viewer-restricted seat at any time.

 Manage paid users

-You can choose whether someone is a free or paid user at any time by changing their role.
+You can choose whether someone is a free or paid user at any time by changing their seat type.